-Aim for a bar with at least 3-5g of fiber.
-Breakfast is a great place to get in some extra fiber in your day.
-Your total fiber intake should equal 25-30g per day.
-Plus, fiber helps slow digestion, so the high fiber bar should hold you over until lunch.
+Aim for a bar with at least 3-5g of fibre.
+Breakfast is a great place to get in some extra fibre in your day.
+Your total fibre intake should equal 25-30g per day.
+Plus, fibre helps slow digestion, so the high fibre bar should hold you over until lunch.

 Protein increases satiety or the feeling of fullness.
 It also helps prevent carbohydrates (sugar) from rushing into the blood stream too quickly.
 A bar that contains at least 5-10g of protein will help you stay full until lunch.
 If the bar doesn’t have enough protein, try adding a handful of nuts, a boiled egg, or some low fat cheese for that added protein.